compbiomed/singleCellTK/exec/Import_pipeline_usage.md

 This pipeline will import outputs from single-cell preprocessing steps (i.e. CellRanger, STARSolo, BUStools), run various quality control metrics (ex. doublet detection), and output SingleCellExperiment object(s) containing QC metric information.

+## Specifications

+The pipeline is currently written in the R language.
+Users will need to install R version 3.6.0 (or higher) in order to run all of the required software.

 ## Running the import pipeline

 To run the pipeline script, users will need to upload the importScript.R Rscript to the desired folder and run the following code: